carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > ## Exercise 1: Reviewing metadata
 >
-> Knowing the results of this CCB study, what type of metagenomic sequencing was used and why do you think so?
+> Review the data Chepiche has in the results of this CCB study, what kind of metagenomic sequencing w has Chepiche done for this experiment and why do you think so?
 > In the document [samples treatment information](https://docs.google.com/spreadsheets/d/1enkjhxMuc-iWmub57zHGXEhZ-jAeT2xy5eMfFwTLWP0/edit?usp=sharing), what was the most important piece of metadata that the authors took?
 >
 >> ## Solution